timbru31/mms-stockshock/README.md

 ### Pass in a store via CLI

-You can launch the bot directly with a store by suppyling the store as an argument
+You can launch the bot directly with a store by supplying the store as an argument

 ```sh
 npm start -- --store <mmde|mmat|saturn>